-It’s an exciting time when your community starts to grow so much to the point where you need to bring more people on board.
+It’s an exciting time when your community starts to grow so much to the point where you need to bring more people on board, such as a community manager.
 That’s when you know you’re on your way to starting a movement.
 Who do you look to when soliciting help though?

-Megan Abell, the Deputy Director of Mobilization at Common Sense Media, who has organized millions of people—from consulting for the ACLU to Obama’s 2012 campaign, is an advocate of the snowflake model and commitment curve when looking to hire additional community managers.
+Megan Abell, the Deputy Director of Mobilization at Common Sense Media, who has organized millions of people—from consulting for the ACLU to Obama’s 2012 campaign, is an advocate of the snowflake model and commitment curve when looking to hire additional managers for her communities.
 “The idea of this is that rather than you trying to communicate to the entire community, you communicate to key stakeholders and they communicate to their community,” she explains.

-When key stakeholders are ready to take responsibility, the next step is to write a community manager job description—even for members who are promoted to a community manager.
-You can also recruit a new community manager from outside your community, the job description will remain the same.
+When key stakeholders are ready to take responsibility, the next step is to write a job description—even for members who are promoted to a community manager.
+You can also recruit a new manager from outside of your community, the job description will remain the same.

 According to Mediabistro, a community manager “helps build, grow and manage a company’s or brand’s online communities.
 Using analytics tools to monitor social media outlets, online forums and blogs, a community manager finds out what people are saying about a company or brand.
 A community manager also engages with customers and fans, and uses social media and live events to help increase brand loyalty.”

-This is a good high-level view and what a community manager does.
-A community manager job description varies for each industry though.
+This is a good high-level view and description of the job role.
+The job description varies for each industry though.

 Here’s an example from Insightly: